RamanGodun/State-symmetric-blueprint-mono-repo/ADR/ADR-001-State-symmetric-architecture.md

 - ⚠️ **Increased Complexity** => Heavy abstractions (additional abstractions, wrappers, and files) increase size and onboarding cost; maintenance becomes harder without strict discipline.

-### ✅ **Adoption of the State-Symmetric Approach** and requirements
+## 3. ✅ Decisions, Key Principles

-👉 This monorepo was created to demonstrate how to implement a State-Symmetric architecture style — one that maintains the benefits of state-agnosticism (scalability, team flexibility, reusable business logic) but avoids its pitfalls (over-abstraction, complexity).
+### Adoption of the requirements to State-Symmetric Approach

-Therefore, the **following requirements are adopted** for the monorepo’s codebase:
+The **following requirements are adopted** for the monorepo’s codebase:

-- _Code Reusability_: Codebase is shared across apps
+- Code Reusability: Codebase is shared across apps
-- _Scalability_: Features and teams can be extended easily
+- Scalability: Features and teams can be extended easily
-- _Maintainability_: Modular, decoupled, and testable code
+- Maintainability: Modular, decoupled, and testable code
-- _Testability_: Business logic testable in isolation
+- Testability: Business logic testable in isolation
-- _Onboarding_: Lightweight entry for new developers
+- Onboarding: Lightweight entry for new developers
-- _Flexibility_: Code and people can move freely between apps/projects
+- Flexibility: Code and people can move freely between apps/projects

-## Decisions, Key Principles
+👉 This monorepo was created to demonstrate how to implement a State-Symmetric architecture style — one that maintains the benefits of state-agnosticism (scalability, team flexibility, reusable business logic) but avoids its pitfalls (over-engineering and complexity).

-In this monorepo **State-Symmetric** approach was implemented by reducing of _State-agnostic approach's over-engineering_ (that rarely delivers true value) and instead applying a thin, symmetric facade layer over native state managers (BLoC/Cubit and Riverpod) with preserving of others principle of state-agnostic architecture codestyle
+**State-Symmetric** approach was implemented by reducing of _State-agnostic approach's over-engineering_ (that rarely delivers true value) and instead applying a thin, symmetric facade layer over native state managers (BLoC/Cubit and Riverpod) with preserving of others principle of state-agnostic architecture codestyle

 🟢 The result: 90%+ code reuse with minimal overhead, fast onboarding, and nice DX — a golden mean between state-agnostic benefits (business effectiveness) and engineering pragmatism (developer experience).

-### Accepted Decisions
+### Details of accepted decisions

 - **Thin Symmetric Facades**
   Minimal UI-layer facades wrapping native state with symmetrical API/signature.
 Used for parity in shared widgets across apps.
 Located in `bloc_adapter` and `riverpod_adapter` packages.